mringes13/mp0/README.md

 ## References
 - The plotting function is a modified version of sample code from [Go E-Charts Examples](https://github.com/go-echarts/examples/blob/master/examples/scatter.go "Go E-Charts Examples").
-- Our exact implementation of the 'MaxParallelism()' function, which identifies and sets GOMAXPROCS to the maximum possible number of CPU Threads, was taken from this github repository (https://gist.github.com/peterhellberg/5848304).
+- Our exact implementation of the `MaxParallelism()` function, which identifies and sets GOMAXPROCS to the maximum possible number of CPU Threads, was taken from this [github repository] (https://gist.github.com/peterhellberg/5848304).